Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 1. Compensated.

-The pH values remain within the normal range (pH = 7.35 - 7.45), the content of bicarbonates and CO 2 changes depending on the direction of metabolic and respiratory shifts.
+pH values remain within normal limits (pH = 7.35 - 7.45), the content of bicarbonates and CO 2 changes depending on the direction of metabolic and respiratory changes.

 2. Subcompensated.